Karl Schwarz: University studies

 Karl Schwarz studied theology and philosophy at Halle, and afterwards at Bonn (1831) and Berlin (1832–1834).
 At Berlin he came under the influence of Schleiermacher and G. W. F. Hegel, whose influences are seen in his work Das Wesen der Religion (1847).
 In 1837 he was imprisoned for six months on account of his advanced political opinions.
 After his release he helped (from 1838) with the Hallische Jahrbücher.

 Later life and distinctions

 From 1843 to 1845, he lectured at Halle, and was then suspended by the government.
 In 1849, however, he was appointed professor extraordinarius, and later received a number of distinctions (in 1858 chief court preacher, etc.).
 Schwarz took an important part in the founding and directing of the German Protestantenverein and became an eminent exponent of liberal theology.
-His work Zur Geschichte der neuesten Theologie (1856, 4th ed.
-1869) is a valuable source for the history of theology in Germany.
-His other works include Lessing als Theologe (1854) and Grundriss der christlichen Lehre (1873, 5th ed.
-1876).
+His work Zur Geschichte der neuesten Theologie (1856, 4th edition 1869) is a valuable source for the history of theology in Germany.
+His other works include Lessing als Theologe (1854) and Grundriss der christlichen Lehre (1873, 5th edition 1876).
 In his memory, a Karl-Schwarz-Stiftung was founded in connection with the theological faculty at the University of Jena.